MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 # Overview of deploying languages in Office 365 ProPlus

-This article covers the different options for deploying languages, including what method to use, where to deploy them from, how to deploy proofing tools, and recommendations for deploying multiple languages.
+This article covers the options for deploying languages, including what method to use, where to deploy languages from, how to deploy proofing tools, and best practices.
 We recommend using this article as part of [planning your Office deployment](plan-office-365-proplus.md).

+In general, you deploy languages for Office 365 ProPlus with the same process and tools that you use to deploy Office itself.
+You can deploy multiple languages by including those languages directly in the Office packages or you can deploy languages as a separate package, after Office is already installed.

+The steps in this article assume that you're deploying with Configuration Manager or the Office Deployment Tool, and that you use the Office Customization Tool (OCT) to create the configuration files for your deployment.
+If a setting is not yet available in the OCT, steps are given for creating the configuraiton file in a text editor.

 ## Best practices for deploying languages

 When deploying multiple languages in a large organization, we recommend these best practices:

-- Automatically install the same languages as the operating system
+- Automatically install the same languages as the operating system.
 - If you deploy an Office app to a device that already has Office installed, you can automatically deploy the app in the same languages as the installed version of Office.
 - If you upgrade from a Windows Installer (MSI) version of Office, you can automatically install the same languages as the previous version.
 - When building Office packages to deploy, include all the language packs you plan to deploy in each package.
 Creating separate packages for different language sets can make the Office deployment more difficult to manage.
 - When adding languages to an existing deployment of Office, you can deploy just the language packs, rather than the full version of Office.
-- If you deploy Office from a local source on your network, use the Office CDN as a backup source for language packs that migth not be available at that local source.
+- If you deploy Office from a local source on your network, use the Office CDN as a backup source for language packs that might not be available at that local source.
 - If you need to conserve network bandwidth, you can deploy proofing tools instead of full language packs.

 This article also includes more details on language packs, the list of supported languages, and details on how Office conserves network bandwidth when downloading language packs for deployment.